Skip to content

 Task 2 – Delete a Todo

 Implement a delete command: remove a todo by number.
-Save changes to the file immediately.

 Tip